Stackclash/5e-vault/6. Resources/Books/Strongholds And Followers/11 Warfare.md

 ## Anatomy of a Unit

 Your army is made up of units.
 Each unit has a card with stats, and its status is tracked with a casualty die.
 Let's take a look at a typical unit card: [[5.
-Mechanics/Optional Features/Ironheart Defenders (SAF).md\|Ironheart Defenders]]
+Mechanics/Optional Features/Ironheart Defenders.md\|Ironheart Defenders]]

 Lots to unpack here—let's take it from the top.